 Deer Resistant Gardens

 A living green fence can provide screening and privacy from a street or neighboring property.
-We can create a mixed planting of evergreen and deciduous plants that achieves privacy while beautifying your yard.
+I can create a mixed planting of evergreen and deciduous plants that achieves privacy while beautifying your yard.